-The ambitious, complex screenplay for Four Corners, which is based on an original idea by Ian Gabriel and Hofmeyr Scholtz, was developed over many years.
-It has over 60 speaking parts and several intersecting stories, and is described further as an epic ‘low budget’ South African film, cast with a combo of veteran, beginner and non-actors, drawn from schools and communities across the Cape Flats.
+The screenplay is described as ambitious and complex, and is based on an original idea by Ian Gabriel and Hofmeyr Scholtz, who both worked on developing it over many years.
+It has over 60 speaking parts and several intersecting stories, and is further said to be an epic ‘low budget’ South African film, cast with a combo of veteran, beginner and non-actors, drawn from schools and communities across the Cape Flats.

 Ian Gabriel’s last work, Forgiveness, was an African Voices selection for the 10 Best African Films of the past decade, last year.